motherjones/us-color-coded-map/README.md

     color:#D6604D;
 }
 ```
-**Important note about CSS for <svg>s:** Since the state shapes are formed by svg paths, the CSS properties you'll need to use are "fill" instead of "background", and "stroke" instead of "border."
+**Important note about CSS for SVGs:** Since the state shapes are formed by svg paths, the CSS properties you'll need to use are "fill" instead of "background", and "stroke" instead of "border."

 Refresh index.html in the web browser and check that your data is still showing up in the map, colored properly, and has the new headline/deck/source.